In divided Egypt, U.S. plays all sides

 Speaking on condition of anonymity, the aide said the White House appeared willing to deal with the Brotherhood as long as it acted democratically and inclusively and did not cross U.S. red lines on issues such as peace with Israel and the Suez Canal.

 "We've been there before.
 We've seen Turkey.
 We've seen Tunisia.
 We've seen that people who call themselves Islamists might be OK," he said.
-"We are going to judge behaviour, not history."
+"We are going to judge behavior, not history."

 In a televised address on Sunday, Mursi pledged to be a president for all Egyptians and to unite the nation and, in a gesture directed at Israel's concerns, he promised to uphold all international treaties.